trufflesuite/truffle/README.md

 ### Contributing

 This package is a distribution package of the Truffle command line tool.
 Please see [truffle-core](https://github.com/trufflesuite/truffle-core) to contribute to the main core code.
+To contribute to this repository, please follow the [contributing guidelines](CONTRIBUTING.md).

 ### License